 50-State Ranking: 22 • Opportunity Score: 79

-Top Performer: Utah continues to lead the nation with an Opportunity Score of 187.
-That state ranks 2nd in Achieve and 1st in Employ.
-Massachusetts, New Hampshire, Virginia, and Indiana round out the top five.
+Top Performer: Utah again leads the nation with an impressive Opportunity Score of 156.
+That state ranks 2nd in Achieve, 5th in Connect, and 3rd in Employ.
+Massachusetts, New Hampshire, Florida, and Missouri round out the top five.

 ACHIEVE 50-State Ranking: 25 • Score: 76